-From an end-user's perspective, the artificial separation and uncoordinated development of these important systems has been a burden.
+From an end-users perspective, the artificial separation and uncoordinated development of these important systems has been a burden.
 RxNorm may help bridge the medication components of the overlap, but there are other overlapping domains (method, type of scale, system, time aspect, and non-pharmaceutical components) that RxNorm does not cover.
 The UMLS may help us formally reconcile some of these other domains, but if coordination and reconciliation can be part of the development processes for these sources, rather than a cleanup exercise for implementers, we can allocate resources to solving more compelling problems.

-We hope that the newly announced cooperative agreement between IHTSDO (owners of SNOMED CT) and the Regenstrief Institute (owners of LOINC), and the NLM (owners of RxNorm) will change the coordination of these systems in a significantly helpful way.
+We hope that the newly announced cooperative agreement between IHTSDO (owners of SNOMED CT) and the Regenstrief Institute (owners of LOINC) will change the coordination of these two systems in a significantly helpful way.

 Although SNOMED CT and LOINC are classic examples of overlapping and unreconciled models, there are many other examples.
-The UMLS identifies over 150 sources, most of which are uncoordinated, and have independent models.
+The UMLS Source Release Documentation identifies 169 sources, most of which are uncoordinated, and have independent models.
 These overlapping and unreconciled models create an unnecessary burden for the implementer.

-2.3.3.2.
+1.4.3.2.
 Uncoordinated development

 Today, related components from different organizations do not share their work prior to a release.
 The result of this lack of sharing is that dependent components are always out of date with the latest release of the underlying standard.
-For example, how can you keep a mapping of SNOMED CT to ICD-10-CM components up to date, when it takes 6 months after the release of SNOMED CT to update and quality assure the map?
+For example, how can you keep a mapping of SNOMED CT to ICD-9-CM components up to date, when it takes 6 months after the release of SNOMED CT to update and quality assure the map?
 As an implementer, does that mean you should wait 6 months for the map to be updated before deploying the latest SNOMED CT release?
 What if the new SNOMED CT release contains new content that may improve the diagnosis, treatment, or prevention of disease?
 Is it really acceptable to delay implementation of the latest SNOMED CT release by 6 months while waiting for dependent system components to be updated after the fact?

-2.3.3.3.
+1.4.3.3.
 Stovepipe solutions

 The primary solution for the stovepipe systems we are working with is to break down the barriers that prevent collaborative development of content, tools, processes, and ultimately architecture.

-Today, deployment delay is not a significant issue because clinical decision support is relatively nascent, and pharmacy, laboratory, and clinical systems are poorly integrated.
-However, if we successfully create compelling decision support on an integrated and shareable platform, coordination of development and release cycles among clinical terminologies, logical representation, clinical facts, and clinical knowledge bases will become increasingly important.
+Today, deployment delay is not a significant issue because clinical decision support is nascent, and pharmacy, laboratory, and clinical systems are poorly integrated.
+However, if we successfully create compelling decision support on an integrated platform, coordination of development and release cycles among clinical terminologies, logical representation, clinical facts, and clinical knowledge bases will become increasingly important.
 We must prepare for success and work to better coordinate development among dependent components.

-Here we propose leveraging opportunities that are helping to break down these barriers.
+In [new reference] Architectural opportunities we outlined many opportunities that are helping to break down those barriers.
+Here we propose leveraging those opportunities.
 Those opportunities include acquisition and development of open-source tooling.
 Improvements in open-source tooling will help break down collaborative barriers significantly.
 Such improvement is a fundamental focus of our architecture effort.

 The solution to the stovepipe antipattern is effective collaboration without barriers of proprietary concern.